revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ---------------

-14. Tell me about a time when you had a person that was hampering your progress as a team for a project.
+14.Tell me about a time when you had a person that was hampering your progress as a team for a project.

 <details markdown="1">
 <summary> Show Answer </summary>